-Answer: One can’t say which is more important – both false positive and false negative have their impact.
+Answer: One can’t say which is more important.
+Both false positives and false negatives have their impact.
 A false positive can lead to unnecessary treatment, which is dangerous because it can cause side effects other than wastage of time and money.
 On the other hand, false negatives can lead to incorrect diagnostics, thus completely ignoring the real issue that a patient has.

 R2 = 1 – (unexplained variance/total variance)

-R2 is used for finding the best fitting line with the least error.
+It is used for finding the best fitting line with the least error.
 A value of 100% indicates that the model explains all the variability in the response data around the mean.
-A higher value of R2 indicates better fitting for the model.
+A higher value of R2 indicates a better fitting for the model.

-- When we know the relationship between the independent and dependent variable, the algorithm is the most suitable
+- When we know the relationship between the independent and dependent variables, the algorithm is the most suitable.

-- Most of the times, there is no clear relationship between the dependent and independent variables
+- Most of the time, there is no clear relationship between the dependent and independent variables.

-- Can be used only when there is a linear relationship between the variables
+- It can be used only when there is a linear relationship between the variables.

-Answer: F1 score is a metric defined as the combination of recall and precision metrics.
-It can range from 0 to 1 where 1 is the best and 0 is the worst.
+Answer: The F1 score is a metric defined as the combination of recall and precision metrics.
+It can range from 0 to 1, where 1 is best, and 0 is worst.